Abortion is harmless

 Narrative warfare

 This view is compatible with the idea that abortion is bad and harmful, but sometimes a necessary evil.
 There are many things that are immoral but are not illegal.
 Most of us would probably agree that lying, breaking promises, betraying friends, or screaming at people and calling them names are not exactly nice things to do.
 However, we understand that, unless you’re breaking a contract, none of these things should be illegal, after all it’s impractical and draconian to legislate a society down to such a micro level.
 Abortion, according to this view, could perhaps be in this category.
-Something bad, that you shouldn’t do, but that is forgivable in certain circumstances and should therefore simply be made legal for practical reasons.
+Something bad that you shouldn’t do, but that is forgivable in certain circumstances and should therefore simply be made legal for practical reasons.

 I understand why this would seem like a reasonable strategy for some.
 This line of reasoning, however, is problematic for a couple of reasons.
 One is that it shames women who have abortions, and can even serve to guilt-trip them into not having an abortion, even when that would be the most rational decision.
 Another problem is that it relies on a premise that most pro-lifers don’t share, namely that the right of a woman to get an abortion has priority over the fetus’ right to life.
-And if this is not a shared premise, you simply shifted the debate from “should abortion be legal?” to “is the right to choose more important than the right to life?”, and now you’re forced to find shared premises so you can build an argument defending that the mother’s right to choose weights more than the fetus’ right to life.
+And if this is not a shared premise, you simply shifted the debate from “should abortion be legal?” to “is the right to choose more important than the right to life?”, and now you’re forced to find shared premises so you can build an argument defending that the mother’s right to choose weighs more than the fetus’ right to life.
 And what shared premise are you going to use if not the idea that harm is bad?

 As I said earlier, you simply cannot escape harm when talking about morality.
 Even the most devout Christian will concede that a first week abortion is better than a hypothetical last week abortion.
 They will understand that it is better to die a quick and painless death than a long and agonizing one.
 They understand that harm matters.
 If we’re going to be forced to talk about harm in the end, why not stop fooling around attempting to avoid the inevitable and just go straight to it?
 As I have argued, before the 25th week, an abortion is not a necessary evil.
 It is a completely harmless act, just like desecrating a corpse.
 It is harmful only by virtue of the pain that they cause on people who find out about it and get upset.
-But if a woman discusses only with her partner and the doctor and decides to go for the abortion, it is 100% harmless and morally permissible.
+But if a woman discusses only with her partner and the doctor and decides to go for the abortion, it is 100% harmless and morally unproblematic.

 But even if lots of people have abortions and then are shitty about it, that is not reason enough to ban abortions.
 Having abortions is like burning Bibles.
-Some find it offensive, but at the end of the day it really is just as harmless as a waxing session and we have no rational reason to believe otherwise.
+Some find it offensive, but at the end of the day it really is just as harmless as desecrating a corpse and we have no rational reason to believe otherwise.
 Sure, if somebody starts burning Bibles too much, it ceases to be a subversive statement and it may start to seem more like a gratuitous provocation, just like crass jokes about abortion may be seen as tasteless if you overdo it.
 But still, how much is too much is in the eye of the beholder and we must have free-speech and the right to do harmless things, otherwise the world quickly becomes dystopian.

 Conclusion